All Episodes

 And when I do assessments, it's my job to see whether or not the person is either telling me the truth or lying or exaggerating.

-Well, when it comes to these by the court judges, we know they don't live in a bubble.
+Well, when it comes to these FISA court judges, we know they don't live in a bubble.

 They don't live on a desert island.

-So they're being kept up on what is going around in BC as well as the rest of the country.
+So they're being kept up on what is going around in D.C. as well as the rest of the country.

-I mean, at some point, I think these guys are complicit in that shit.
+I mean, at some point, I think these guys are complicit in this.

 Oh, they're definitely complicit.

-I think I'm guessing um because I just happened to have met a few judges in my day, not for anything criminal, obviously, but I I I've been in courtrooms enough to and I've watched enough court TV to tell you this, meaning real court TV.
+I think I'm guessing because I just happen to have met a few judges in my day, not for anything criminal, obviously, but I've been in courtrooms enough to, and I've watched enough court TV to tell you this, meaning real court TV over the years when it used to air.

-And you've lie to a judge, you're done.
+And if lie to a judge, you're done.

 Yes, sir, no, sir.